-Class 1b Building Conversions
+Class 1a to Class 1b Building Conversions

-Class-1b-rampsEqual Access Pty Ltd are the only disability access consultants with staff qualified in building surveying and with a vast experience in assessing Class 1b’s for compliance, not only from an access perspective, but also from Council enforcement and building permit perspective.
-This experience sees our consultancy perfectly positioned to assist clients with accessibility advice when converting properties to a boarding house or a rooming house.
-We have intimate and practical experience and can assist in all stages of a Class 1b housing project.
-We know the building laws, disability laws and how Council will assess any Class 1b building.
+Lớp dốc 1bEqual Access has experience in the conversion of Class 1a houses to Class 1b’s for compliance, not only from an access perspective but also from Council enforcement and building permit perspectives.
+This experience positions our consultancy perfectly to provide accessibility advice when converting properties to boarding houses or rooming houses.
+We have intimate, practical experience and can assist at all stages of a Class 1b housing project.
+We know the building laws, disability laws and how the Council will assess any Class 1b building.

 The Need

-According to a 2009 survey by the Australian Bureau of Statistics there are four million people in Australia with a disability, which equates to 18.5% of the population who could require accessible rental accommodation within the community.
+According to a 2009 survey by the Australian Bureau of Statistics, there are four million people in Australia with a disability, which equates to 18.5% of the population who could require accessible rental accommodation within the community.

 Firstly, what is a Class 1b Building?